Something (Beatles song): Composition

 In the version issued on the Beatles' 1969 album Abbey Road, which was the first release for the song, "Something" runs at a speed of around 66 beats per minute and is in common time throughout.
-It begins with a five-note guitar figure, which functions as the song's chorus, since it is repeated before each of the verses and also closes the track.
+It begins with a guitar figure, which functions as the song's chorus, since it is repeated before each of the verses and also closes the track.
 The melody is in the key of C major until the eight-measure-long bridge, or middle eight, which is in the key of A major.
 Harrison biographer Simon Leng identifies "harmonic interest ... [in] almost every line" of the song, as the melody follows a series of descending half-steps from the tonic over the verses, a structure that is then mirrored in the new key, through the middle eight.
 The melody returns to C major for the guitar solo, the third verse, and the outro.

 Leng considers that, lyrically and musically, "Something" reflects "doubt and striving to attain an uncertain goal".
 Author Ian Inglis writes of the confident statements that Harrison makes throughout regarding his feelings for Boyd.
 Referring to lines in the song's verses, Inglis writes: "there is a clear and mutual confidence in the reciprocal nature of their love; he muses that [Boyd] 'attracts me like no other lover' and 'all I have to do is think of her,' but he is equally aware that she feels the same, that 'somewhere in her smile, she knows.'"
 Similarly, when Harrison sings in the middle eight that "You're asking me will my love grow / I don't know, I don't know", Inglis interprets the words as "not an indication of uncertainty, but a wry reflection that his love is already so complete that it may simply be impossible for it to become any greater".
 Richie Unterberger of AllMusic describes "Something" as "an unabashedly straightforward and sentimental love song" written at a time "when most of the Beatles' songs were dealing with non-romantic topics or presenting cryptic and allusive lyrics even when they were writing about love".